But today we’re going to tackle “reviving your praise–how to encourage your husband by calling out the good that you see in him.

 So you may be angry that your husband is lazy around the house, but has God made him a good provider?
 You may feel that he doesn’t share his emotions enough, and that he’s curt with you, but is a natural leader?
 Is he decisive?
 Is he easy to respect?
 Call out those positive things that you see in him.
 Is God slowly changing him?
 Notice these changes!

 One woman sent me an email recently saying that she had felt convicted lately because she had too many expectations on her husband.
-She was expecting him to be everything that God said a godly man would be, and when he didn’t measure up, she felt angry.
+She was expecting him to be everything that God said a godly man would be, and when he didn’t measure up as a spiritual leader, she felt angry.
 But she knew that she had to stop holding him up to the ideal, and simply see him as he was right now: a man that God created, that God loved, and that God was molding.

 Right now, your husband is a man that God loves.
 Your husband is a man that God is molding.
 And that is all a good thing!
 And when you call out the things in your husband’s life and character that are good, you are agreeing with God about him.
 Sometimes, even in the depths of our disagreements with our spouses, when we take a step back and say, “this is what I admire about you”, what we do is we put the focus back on what God is doing, and away from our own hurts.